 represent the Scottish Government at national and international meetings

 MSS data is used in national assessments, such as Scotland’s Marine Atlas, Charting Progress 2 and international assessments conducted by inter-governmental organisations such as OSPAR and the International Council for the Exploration of the Sea (ICES).
 The scientists, engineers and socio-economists at MSS also collaborate extensively with academics across the UK, other Government organisations and internationally.

-Some archival information on the work of Marine Scotland Science (MSS) may still be found on the last version of the Scottish Government's website.
+Some archival information on the work of Marine Scotland Science (MSS) may still be found on the archived version of the Scottish Government's website.

 - Marine science: office of the chief scientific advisor marine